mitnk/cicada/README.md

 # Cicada

-A simple Unix shell written in Rust.
+A simple, semi-toy Unix shell written in Rust.

 ## Install Cicada Shell

-[Rust environment](https://rustup.rs/) is needed for installation.
+Note: [Rust environment](https://rustup.rs/) is needed for installation

-### try it out

-Check out this repository and run `cargo run` in it.
+You can try `cicada` out without installing it by checking out the repository and run `cargo run` in its root directory.

 ### install cicada